 Uncertainty shocks do not affect all firms equally in the cross section.
 The heterogeneous impacts are time varying; they depend on risk sharing conditions.
 A positive cash-flow uncertainty increases the value of growth options relative to assets in place.
 This is because a higher cash-flow uncertainty immediately increases the riskiness of assets in place.
 As a result, experts gravitate to safer assets, including growth options.
 This portfolio rebalancing tendency increases the price of growth options.
 Meanwhile, the price of investment goods decreases, which provides a hedge for growth options against the drop in the value of assets in place.
 A rise in growth uncertainty can increase or decrease the value of growth options relative to assets in place; the sign depends on the risk sharing condition.
-When risk sharing is efficient, the growth uncertainty increases the investment risk attached to the growth options, which increases the value of growth options relative to assets in place; otherwise, the growth uncertainty shock increases the endogenous financial risk and the displacement risk attached to growth options, which pushes experts to safer assets, including assets in place.
+When risk sharing is efficient, the growth uncertainty increases the investment risk attached to the growth options, which increases the value of growth options relative to assets in place; the sign devalue of growth options relative to assets the price of growth uncertainty increases the investment risk attached to the growth options, which increases the value of growth options relative to assets in place; otherwise, the growth uncertainty shock increases the endogenous financial risk and the displacement risk attached to growth options, which pushes experts to safer assets, including assets in place.
 The portfolio rebalancing tendency has an increasing effect on the value of assets in place.
 In summary, uncertainty shocks affect firms differently depending on whether they derive most of their value from growth options or assets in place, and depending on whether the risk sharing condition is good or poor.